 - 13- Thorncrown Chapel

 - 15- Crystal Bridges Museum of American Art

 - 19- Clinton House Museum

 - 20- Christ of the Ozarks

 Hot Springs National Park has been the state’s premier natural attraction since the park opened in 1832.

-Predating Yellowstone as America’s oldest national park by 40 years, Hot Springs National Park and its 47 natural thermal springs and over 30 miles (48 km) of stunning hiking trails are easily Arkansas’ best natural attraction.
+Predating Yellowstone as America’s oldest national park by 40 years, Hot Springs National Park and its 47 natural thermal springs and over 30 miles (48 km) of stunning hiking trails are Arkansas’ best natural attractions.

 Scenic picnicking, hiking trails throughout the Ouachita Mountains and touring the park’s many hot springs are some of the great family-friendly activities within this stunning 5,500-acre (2,226 ha) park.

 The park has a unique geologic structure, and its nonvolcanic geothermal springs produce high-quality water that has attracted bathers since the mid-19th century.